 Thanks for stopping by!

-For the last few weeks, I have been working on a few of my new style Acrylic paintings and thought I would share with you progress so far on them.
-An Acrylic painting begins with rough base layers so that I am able to cover the canvas before then going on to applying the fine details.
-No painting will be the same as the next as I use a palette knife to apply textures and tones and each painting may change dramatically throughout the process.
-Here are some of the subjects I am currently working on and if you wish to view progress, please click on the images below.
+For the last few weeks, I have been working on a few acrylic paintings and thought I would share with you progress so far on them.
+An acrylic painting begins with a tonal base layer, which primes the canvas, ready for the addition of detail.
+Every painting is individual, as I sometimes include mediums, providing additional texture and colour.
+Here are some of the subjects I am currently working on.

-There are more portraits planned for 2016 and I will update this News page as regularly as possible.
-If you would like to book your own Acrylics Commission with me, you can find out more on my ACRYLICS ART GALLERY.
-I have also recently introduced a FRAMING service alongside my Acrylic portraits offering you the full package so you can be sure that your painting has been created using the best quality, lightfast products and framed safely & securely so your portrait lasts a lifetime (and beyond!)
+There are more portraits planned for 2016 and I will add more to this news page as regularly as possible.
+If you would like to book your own acrylic portrait, you can find out more on my ACRYLICS ART GALLERY page.
+I have also recently introduced a FRAMING service alongside my paintings, to provide customers with the full package.
+You can be sure that your painting has been created, using the best quality, lightfast products and the frame is safely & securely applied, allowing you to enjoy your portrait for many years to come.

-If you wish to ask for a no-obligation quote or book your portrait, visit my BOOKING FORM page, fill in the form and get a reply within hours.
+If you wish to ask for a no-obligation quote or book your portrait, a form can be found at the bottom of the acrylics page.
+Simply fill in the form and get a reply within hours.

 Karen M Berisford